rob-luke/Neuroimaging.jl/docs/src/assr/examples.md

 As such we can analyse all other frequencies from 10 to 400 Hz and quantify the false detection rate.

+For this example file the resulting false detection rate is slightly over 5%.

 ```@example fileread
 using DataFrames, Query, Statistics